Clinical Pharmacist, Hôpital Montfort and Assistant Professor at the School of Pharmaceutical Sciences, PharmD Program Director

 Work E-mail: email@example.com

-Dr. Christine Landry, BPharm, MSc (ACPR), PharmD, BCPS is a clinical pharmacist specialist at Hôpital Montfort and practises primarily in critical care.
-She is also a clinical investigator at the Institut du Savoir Montfort, adjunct professor in the Faculty of Medicine of the University of Ottawa, member of Francophone Affairs and project lead for the new undergraduate Doctor of Pharmacy program.
+Dr. Christine Landry, BPharm, MSc (ACPR), PharmD, BCPS is a pharmacist at Hôpital Montfort and practises primarily in critical care.
+She is also a clinical investigator at the Institut du Savoir Montfort, Assistant Professor at the Faculty of Medicine of the University of Ottawa, member of Francophone Affairs and Director of the new undergraduate Doctor of Pharmacy program (PharmD).

-Dr. Landry also coordinates Hôpital Montfort’s pharmacy residency program for graduate pharmacists, a joint program between The Ottawa Hospital and Hôpital Montfort.
+From 2012 to 2023, Dr. Landry also coordinated Hôpital Montfort’s pharmacy residency program for graduate pharmacists, a joint program between The Ottawa Hospital and Hôpital Montfort.
 She is a member of and evaluator for the Canadian Pharmacy Residency Board (CPRB), responsible for the accreditation of pharmacy residency programs across Canada.
 Her research includes the development, implementation and evaluation of drug therapy interventions, such as pharmacist assessment of penicillin allergy and the evaluation of the emotional impact of medication errors on Canadian pharmacists.

 - Pharmaceutical practice

 Dr. Landry’s research program is focused on the optimization of pharmacy practice, training in French, and the quality of pharmaceutical care in Francophone minority communities.

 1. Optimization of hospital pharmacy practice